nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_and_audit_JWT.md

 tags: [integration]
 sidebar: overview_sidebar
 permalink: integration_access_tokens_and_audit_JWT.html
-summary: "Overview of how audit and provenance data transported over NRLS FHIR interfaces."
+summary: "Overview of how audit and provenance data transported over NRL FHIR interfaces."
 ---

 ## Access Tokens and Audit (JWT)##

-In order to access the NRLS clients MUST send an access token (JWT) with each request using the standard HTTP Authorization request header.
+In order to access the NRL clients MUST send an access token (JWT) with each request using the standard HTTP Authorization request header.
 The JWT MUST conform to the [Spine JWT](https://developer.nhs.uk/apis/spine-core/security_jwt.html) definition.

-The claims of the NRLS JWT is the same as those defined in the Spine Core JWT however the rules that govern the validation of those claims are different.
-From an NRLS perspective the rules defined here override rules defined for the Spine Core.
+The claims of the NRL JWT is the same as those defined in the Spine Core JWT however the rules that govern the validation of those claims are different.
+From an NRL perspective the rules defined here override rules defined for the Spine Core.
 Where a Spine Core rule is not explicitly replaced here then the Spine Core rule stands.

 ### Claims ###

-In the Spine JWT definition the `requesting_organistion` claim is marked as optional however for NRLS this claim MUST be supplied.
+In the Spine JWT definition the `requesting_organistion` claim is marked as optional however for NRL this claim MUST be supplied.

 ### Validation ###